hanwzhang/clipmaster/README.md

 ## Set up extraction for a site

-1. Open <span style="color:cyan">'site_configurations.xlsx'</span>.
+1. Open <i>'site_configurations.xlsx'</i>.
 You will see five sheets.
 Usually for outlet and text extraction to work for a site you must fill in the rules in the 'generalRules' sheet.
 2. In the first column add the host name of the outlet's website, which is usually what comes after "https://" and ends at ".com", '.org", etc. For example: "nytimes.com"
 3. Open an article, highlight some of the text that you want to extract.
 Right click and select inspect.

-    <b style="color:red">[Users with prior HTML knowledge can skip to the next point]</b> In the inspection panel you'll see your desired text under an element which may look like any of these:
+    <i>[Users with prior HTML knowledge can skip to the next point]</i> In the inspection panel you'll see your desired text under an element which may look like any of these:

     ````
     <h1>Your title</h1>